codecoolmark/event-learning-unit-prog-basics/1 Events around us/description.md

 ------------------------

 In the starter code you find an index.html file.
 Create a script file that adds an event listener to the button with the Text 'I understand'.
-Upon clicking the button your script should print 'So cool I just reacted to click event' to console.
+Upon clicking the button your script should print 'So cool I just reacted to a click event' to the console.

 Stadion speaker
 ------------------